 If, at the end of this list, you’re still wondering how this would apply to a tree incident you’ve experienced (or fear), here are two more common examples of tree trouble to help you answer the question, “Does home insurance cover…”

 Example A: Does homeowners insurance cover tree removal?

 An oak tree is struck by lightning and splits in two.
 Somehow, the tree misses your garage, the car parked in the driveway, and the house.
 Even if it’s partially obstructing the road and will need to be removed right away, homeowners insurance won’t help you cover the cost of removal.

 If, however, a branch crushed a portion of the fence that now needs replacement, you may want to consider submitting a homeowners insurance claim.

 Example B: What happens when a dead tree falls?

-This could happen during a storm or on any given day, but when the dead tree in your neighbor’s yard falls onto your fence, it may cause major damage on your property.
-In this case, let’s say the whole fence line comes down, but that the tree doesn’t hit your house.
+This could happen during a storm or on any given day, but when the dead tree in your neighbor’s yard falls onto your fence, it may cause major damage to your property.
+In this case, let’s say the whole fence line comes down, but the tree doesn’t hit your house.

 Do you know the answer by now?
 If you have homeowners insurance and the fence was on your property, it’s likely covered by your policy.